SubbalakshmiC/CCNA-1/ccnaDan.md

 Cisco decides what the ratings are on Cisco stuff

+in the routing table you will only find the best route that the routes knows about

+#### LLDP

+LLDP (Link Layer Discovery Protocol)

+basically a standard version of the CDP

+* must be enabled on device and port
+* only on physical ports
+* can discover one device per port
+* detect Linux server

+##### ARP (address resolution protocol)

+* broadcast: who has this IP
+* unicast: I have that IP, here is my mac

 ### Routing Internet Protocol (Distance vector)

 routing by rumour

+ARP TTL is 4 hours to default

 if something changes then the information that other people hold will be out of date, basically it does not auto magically update when information changes, only when the problem is found.

 ## Module 3 - Summary challenge